chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 ### Actor attributes

 Actor colors represent their dominant genre (the most common genre in the list of genres of the movies they appear on).
-Note that to compute actor colors you need all genres of the movies, not just the first genre.
+Note that to compute actor colors you need all genres of each movie, not just their first genre.

 For sizes of actors/actresses you can use their number of likes in Facebook, or the number of movies in which they have acted.